Water Bill Calculator

 Water Utility Bill Calculator

-The City of Kelowna Water Utility's Single-Family Residential customers can now estimate their bi-monthly water cost using the Water Utility Bill Calculator.
-By entering your projected water use over a 2 month period and meter size, this calculator will provide you a breakdown of rates and associated cost.
+Single-Family Residential customers can estimate their bi-monthly water cost by selecting the residential category in the drop down menu.
+By entering your projected water use over a 2 month period and meter size, this calculator will provide you a breakdown of 2023 water rates and associated cost.

 Here are some definitions and tips that will help you make the most of the Water Calculator.